bkrug/TI-string-buffer/README.md

 ARRYTST.TXT - Array tests

-ARRYLOAD.TXT - Loads and runs array tests and their dependencies.

 ### MISC

 VAR.TXT - Contains memory addresses that are to contain values that could change.

 TESTFRAM.TXT is utility code that the unit tests need.

-LOADTSTS.TXT contains a script to load an run an arbitraty list of object code files.

 assm.ps1 - A powershell script to reassemble all of the source code.
 Requires Python and xdt99.